claudiom4sir/MdVRNet/README.md

 - tensorboardx==2.0
 - nvidia-dali==0.10.0

-You can install all the python dependencies executing this command:
+You can install all the python dependencies executing
 ```
 pip install -r requirements.txt
 ```
 ### Training
 First of all, you need to train DPEN on single images to recognize the intensity of the artifacts (sigma for AWGN and q for JPEG compression).
 To train it, execute
 ```